percona/cloud-tools/doc/Configuration.rst

 Details contain status parameters, which are regularly collected and refreshed.
 The status of the agent is a wealth of important debugging information.

+The **Logs** tab contain messages logged by the Percona Agent.
+It is automatically refreshed and regularly updated with latest messages.
+You select the types of messages to filter the list.

 Installation Information
 ************************